Nesterov's Accelerated Jacobi-Type Methods for Large-scale Symmetric Positive Semidefinite Linear Systems: The Nesterov's accelerated method

 Theorem \ref{thm-convergence} gives an improved $O\left(\frac{1}{t^2}\right)$ convergence rate that is obviously better than the traditional gradient method, whose worst-case convergence rate is $O\left(\frac{1}{t}\right)$.
 However, careful readers may observe that the generated objective values $\{f(x^t)\}$ are not necessarily monotonically decreasing.
-This is reasonable since Theorem \ref{thm-convergence} only provides a sequence of upper bounds for the objective values.
+This is reasonable since Theorem \ref{thm-convergence} only provides a sequence of upper bounds for the objective values. {Since the objective function is only assume to be convex, the convergence of the objective values does not imply the convergence of the sequence $\{x^t\}$ to an optimal solution.
+A certain modification to the Nesterov's accelerated method can be applied to guarantee the convergence of $\{x^t\}$; see e.g., \cite{chambolle2015convergence}.
+Furthermore, it is worth noticing that, when $Q\in \mathbb{S}_{++}^n$, linear convergence can be obtained for a modified Nesterov's accelerated method \cite[Example 3.7]{valkonen2020inertial}.}